-- Janssen has Doxil 2 mg/mL 25 mL (50 mg) vials on long-term back order and the company cannot estimate a new production date.
-An additional lot of the 10 mL (20 mg) vials have been released.7
+Janssen has Doxil 2 mg/mL 10 mL (20 mg) and 25 mL (50 mg) vials on long-term back order and the company will not resume production until a new manufacturing site is located.3,7

 Implications for Patient Care

 - Doxorubicin liposomal is an anthracycline glycoside agent encapsulated in liposomes.
-Doxil is labeled for use in adults with refractory multiple myeloma, refractory ovarian cancer, and AIDS-related Kaposi sarcoma.8,9
+Doxorubicin liposomal is labeled for use in adults with refractory multiple myeloma, refractory ovarian cancer, and AIDS-related Kaposi sarcoma.8,9

-- Doxil is used off-label in adults for treating refractory metastatic breast cancer.8,9
+- Doxorubicin liposomal is used off-label in adults for treating refractory metastatic breast cancer.
+8,9

 - Doxorubicin liposomal is not bioequivalent to conventional doxorubicin injection.
 Do not substitute these products on a mg per mg basis.9-12